PJSalter/data-extraction-for-the-peoples-newsroom-of-TBIJ/README.md

 ## What intrigued me the most from when I gathered my findings of the dataset was the initial amount of schools that run SEN Units, these are in place for a specific purpose to help to students with special needs.

+## The SEN_UNIT included information that if a school contained these facilities in the certain local areas in the country.